James Mpanza: Life

-In 1927 he was released and he made his living by teaching in Pretoria before he moved to Orlando, Johannesburg in 1934.
+In 1927, he was released and he made his living by teaching in Pretoria, before moving to Orlando, Johannesburg, in 1934.
 He would ride a horse through Orlando giving rise to an air of eccentricity.
 In 1937, he formed the Orlando Boys' Club, which was renamed Orlando Pirates Football Club in 1939.
-He would send a proposal in 1958 to the City of Johannesburg for a stadium in Orlando which resulted in the construction of Orlando Stadium in 1959.
+In 1958, he sent a proposal to the City of Johannesburg for a stadium in Orlando, which resulted in the construction of Orlando Stadium in 1959.

 He held public meetings at his home in Orlando, which is now commemorated as James Mpanza House.
 In April 1944, despite being seen as controversial, he persuaded 8,000 people to follow him from Orlando to create a new township called Sofasonke Township with himself as unofficial mayor.
-By 1946 there were 20,000 people squatting there and Mpanza charged a fee to join the camp and to claim a site and then there was a fee of two shillings and sixpence every week.
-In return the squatters had their own police force.
+By 1946, there were 20,000 people squatting there and Mpanza charged a fee to join the camp and to claim a site, and then there was a fee of two shillings and sixpence every week.
+In return, the squatters had their own police force.
 Mpanza operated informal courts at his Orlando home where family disputes could be settled.
-Conditions however were poor and there was no health service.
+Conditions, however, were poor and there was no health service.
 The death of Mpanza's son, Dumisani, was put down to poor medical care.
-The squatters had left the slums of Orlando but their plight will still not certain and Mpanza got the nickname of "Sofasonke" ("we shall all die") as he added his opinion of their outlook if they had no help.
+The squatters had left the slums of Orlando but their plight was still not certain and Mpanza got the nickname of "Sofasonke" ("we shall all die") as he added his opinion of their outlook if they had no help.
 It was this rhetoric that got him the nickname but it also encouraged the funding necessary to convert this shantytown into the town of SOuth WEstern TOwnships" or Soweto.
-It was not just rhetoric however as he used his loyal following to create supportive candidates for the Orlando Advisory Board.
+It was not just rhetoric, however, as he used his loyal following to create supportive candidates for the Orlando Advisory Board.

 Mpanza successfully appealed against a government deportation order that would have exiled him in Natal.
 This allowed him to continue to influence the Orlando Advisory Board.
-He later helped to set up the Soweto Urban Banto Council in the 1960s which reduced his importance.
+He later helped to set up the Soweto Urban Banto Council in the 1960s, which reduced his importance.

 Mpanza was interested in horse racing and owned his own racehorses in the Orange Free State and in the Transvaal, but because of the laws at the time he had to hire white jockeys to race them.

 Legacy

 Mpanza died in 1970 at his home in Orlando East and he was given a large civic funeral and buried in Jabulani, Soweto Doornkop cemetery.
-Mpanza's Sofasonke Party still thrived and in 1971 it supplied the majority of the council.
-Twenty years later it was still a force in South African politics.
-The "traditional courts" or makgotla that operated informally in Soweto are thought to have come from the "parents courts" that Mpanza operated at his own house.
+His Sofasonke Party still thrived and in 1971 it supplied the majority of the council.
+Twenty years later, it was still a presence in South African politics.
+The "traditional courts" or makgotla that operated informally in Soweto are thought to have come from the "parents' courts" that Mpanza operated at his own house.

 The James Mpanza House where his family lived after his death was given a blue plaque to mark his contribution to the history of South Africa.